wzy820715/recruit-android/README.md

 - Native Android frameworks only (no Flutter sorry)
 - Aside from the above, use whatever libraries you are comfortable with
-- If you are unfamiliar with a something in the exercise template, leave a note and change it to better suite you.
+- If you are unfamiliar with a something in the exercise template, leave a note and change it to better suit you.